NethermindEth/nethermind/docs/source/configuration.rst

  ProcessingEnabled
    If 'false' then the node does not download/process new blocks.. default value: true

+ PubSubEnabled
+   If 'true' then it enables the Kafka producer which can be configured to stream the transactions data. default value: false

  StaticNodesPath
    Path to the file with a list of static nodes.